Retreat of glaciers since 1850: Scale at the global level

+Timeline

 The Little Ice Age was a period from about 1550 to 1850 when certain regions experienced relatively cooler temperatures compared to the time before and after.
 Subsequently, until about 1940, glaciers around the world retreated as the climate warmed substantially.
 Glacial retreat slowed and even reversed temporarily, in many cases, between 1950 and 1980 as global temperatures cooled slightly.

 Since 1980, climate change has led to glacier retreat becoming increasingly rapid and ubiquitous, so much so that some glaciers have disappeared altogether, and the existence of many of the remaining glaciers is threatened.
-In locations such as the Andes and Himalayas, the demise of glaciers has the potential to affect water supplies.

 Causes

 The mass balance, or difference between accumulation and ablation (melting and sublimation), of a glacier is crucial to its survival.
 Climate change may cause variations in both temperature and snowfall, resulting in changes in mass balance.
 A glacier with a sustained negative balance loses equilibrium and retreats.
 A sustained positive balance is also out of equilibrium and will advance to reestablish equilibrium.
 Currently, nearly all glaciers have a negative mass balance and are retreating.

 Glacier retreat results in the loss of the low-elevation region of the glacier.
 Since higher elevations are cooler, the disappearance of the lowest portion decreases overall ablation, thereby increasing mass balance and potentially reestablishing equilibrium.
 If the mass balance of a significant portion of the accumulation zone of the glacier is negative, it is in disequilibrium with the climate and will melt away without a colder climate and/or an increase in frozen precipitation.

 For example, Easton Glacier in Washington state, U.S. will likely shrink to half its size but at a slowing rate of reduction and stabilize at that size despite the warmer temperature over a few decades.
 However, the Grinnell Glacier in Montana, U.S. will shrink at an increasing rate until it disappears.
 The difference is that the upper section of Easton Glacier remains healthy and snow-covered, while even the upper section of the Grinnell Glacier is bare, is melting and has thinned.
 Small glaciers with minimal altitude range are most likely to fall into disequilibrium with the climate.